AchingYanna/Semester-1/CS-Fifty-50.md

 <img src="https://github.com/user-attachments/assets/ab42ffc5-6a20-4d5f-acd4-5e4a89fc4d3e" height="400"><br>
 Kivy is a free and open source Python framework for developing mobile apps and other multitouch application software with a natural user interface (NUI).
 It is distributed under the terms of the MIT License, and can run on Android, iOS, Linux, macOS, and Windows.

+<h1><b>50.
+Crypto Mining</b></h1>
+The process of creating new coins in a cryptocurrency network is referred to as "mining" because it is analogous to a digital version of the process by which gold is extracted from the earth and added to circulation.n a decentralized blockchain network, miners are needed to validate transactions and preserve the integrity of the distributed digital ledger.
+Mining rewards are used as economic incentives to encourage people to participate in mining and to help secure the decentralized network.

 </body>